oriuminc/vagrant-ariadne/README.md

   project (and will write to `config/config.ini` so only need once).
 * Doc format that Ariadne expects for this project repo.
 * Doc rake tasks.
+* Doc that host SSH keys are forwarded in

 Goals
 -----